-As the ACTT fulfils its mandated role of assuring the highest standards of higher education and training, the organisation ensures its world-class standards are met through relationships with international accreditation agencies.
+As the ACTT continues to fulfil its mandated role of ensuring that the highest education standards are applied to the higher education and training sectors, the organisation ensures its standards are benchmarked through relationships with international accreditation agencies.
 The ACTT aspires to the continual improvement of the higher education and training sectors and being a leader in innovation and best practice.